aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/020 working under load/_index.en.md

 export URL_HOME=[PASTE URL HERE]
 ```

 Next we need to generate load.
 There are many [load testing tools](https://en.wikipedia.org/wiki/Category:Load_testing_tools) available to generate a variety of load patterns.
 However, for the purpose of this workshop we have included a lambda function that will make HTTP GET calls to our site and log performance data to CloudWatch.
-To find the lambda function  navigate to [CloudFormation](https://console.aws.amazon.com/cloudformation/home), select the appropriate stack and click on the “Outputs” tab which will show you the lambda functon ARN:
+To find the lambda function  navigate to [CloudFormation](https://console.aws.amazon.com/cloudformation/home), select the "FisStackAsg" stack and click on the “Outputs” tab which will show you the lambda functon ARN:

 {{< img "cloudformation.en.png" "Cloudformation Lambda Function ARN" >}}